Edge modes in subwavelength resonators in one dimension: Non-Hermitian case

 Furthermore, the topological defect \eqref{eq:topological defect} implies

-This allows us to rewrite \cref{prop: condition matrices localized solution edge mode} as follows.
+This allows us to rewrite \Cref{prop: condition matrices localized solution edge mode} as follows.

-\begin{prop} Assume that a structure as in \eqref{eq: geometrical assyumption edgemode non Hermitian} has a topological defect as in \eqref{eq:topological defect}.
+\begin{proposition} Assume that a structure as in \eqref{eq: geometrical assyumption edgemode non Hermitian} has a defect as in \eqref{eq:topological defect}.
 Then, there is a localised mode in the subwavelength regime corresponding to the frequency $\omega$ only if $B\inv \capmat A$ has an eigenvalue $\mu\in\C$ independent of the quasiperiodicity $\alpha$.
 Here,